 Final Thoughts

 Understanding how much garlic you're using—especially when converting between cloves and teaspoons—can truly elevate your cooking.
 Whether you're roasting a head for a cozy winter stew or mincing it finely for a vibrant chimichurri, precision matters.
-Combine that knowledge with clever storage and efficient tools, and you'll never run out of fresh garlic or over-season a dish again.
+Combine that knowledge with clever storage, evidence-based context awareness, and efficient tools, and you'll never run out of fresh garlic or over-season a dish again.

-So next time you ask yourself, "One clove of garlic equals how many teaspoons?" remember: it's not just about numbers—it's about flavor, convenience, and culinary confidence.
+So next time you ask yourself, "One clove of garlic equals how many teaspoons?" remember: it's not just about numbers—it's about historical context, culinary boundaries, and the science of flavor.